aws-samples/awsipranges/docs/quickstart.md

 permit tcp any 52.95.170.0 0.0.1.255 eq 443
 ```

 These are only a couple possibilities.
-Python and `awsipranges` allow you use the AWS IP ranges in your automation scripts to accomplish powerful tasks simply.
+Python and `awsipranges` allow you to use the AWS IP ranges in your automation scripts to accomplish powerful tasks simply.

 ## What about IPv6?